 A reckless driving conviction will also add six demerit points to a motorist’s driving record.
-Accumulating 12 or more points can lead to license suspension.
+Accumulating 12 or more points within a certain period of time can lead to license suspension.

 The facts of every case are different.
 If you’ve been arrested for or charged with reckless driving, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.